 It worked a charm and within a few hours I had my winners – as well as a lot of attention for the film.

+Steve and Sal flew Dame Cis Berry over from England.
+On the night of the premiere, WNET’s top tier supporters filled the theater.
 They enjoyed the film and appreciated Cis’s rags-to-Shakespeare story.
 The daughter of a city clerk and a dressmaker in a little town northwest of London, she still had the accent and vernacular of her humble beginnings – when she wasn’t reciting Shakespeare.

 After the screening there was an audience Q&A. In what The New York Times would later characterize as “a soothing but commanding voice … leavened with profanity,” Cis shared the story of the early years of her career.
-When someone from the audience asked why she’d taken on certain work, she shrugged and responded simply, “Because we needed to pay the ‘effing electric bill!”
+When someone from the audience asked her why she’d taken on certain work, she shrugged and responded simply, “Because we needed to pay the ‘effing electric bill!”

 That was something I could well relate to, but probably not many others in this posh crowd.
 There was a moment of stunned silence, then an appreciative roar of laughter.
 They loved her.